sowmiya-venkatesan/TSF-Payment-Gateway-Integration/README.md

 # Payment Gateway Integration

 A Web Application used to transfer money as donation.

-Tech Stack used - Front-end : HTML, CSS, For payment gateway : Razorpay is used.
+Tech Stack used - Front-end: HTML, CSS, For payment gateway: Razorpay is used.

-Flow of the Website: Home Page > Project > Donate > Payment through Razorpay > Sucessfull Transaction > Check Mail Inbox for Receipt
+The flow of the Website: Home Page - Project - Donate -Payment through Razorpay - Successful Transaction - Check Mail Inbox for Receipt

-Payment tab have basic fields such as name, email & mobile number
+The payment tab have basic fields such as name, email & mobile number

 For demo card use